yonga9121/tok_access/README.md

 #### IMPORTANT: If you already have a User model, the command will generate just the migration to add the password_digest column

-#### NOTE: You can generate any model to be 'tokifyed' just pass the name of the model
+#### NOTE: You can generate any model to be 'tokified' just pass the name of the model

 ```bash
 $ rails g tok_access:model Person email:string nickname:string
 ```
 The above command will generate two models: Person and PersonTok

 #### IMPORTANT: If you use the tok_access:model generator to destroy the model, the Model and ModelTok will be destroyed.
-Its better choice to do it manually
+It's a better choice to do it manually

 ```bash
 $ rails d model user